As I have remarked before, Lisbon is one of my favourite cities. Period.

 As for the gay beach (Beach 19), it is somewhat difficult to access.
 Across the bridge, it is more of a full day trip, and not many Lisbonites know of its whereabouts or reputation.
 Luckily, there is a bus tour that takes people directly to it for a price, which actually given the amount of effort it takes to get there alone, might be worth the mullah.

 I did not go to this beach as a result of the distance, but my misterb&b host highly recommends it.
 It also (unsurprisingly) is a nude beach too, and amongst the grassy dunes, some cruising takes place.

 I have praised it before.
 And, I will praise it again.
-The metro system in Lisbon is easy and efficient to users.
+The metro system in Lisbon is easy and efficient for users.
 One can purchase a Viva Viagem card at any station and reuse/recharge it for one’s entire stay.
 However, not all cards are made equal.

 One can use the green cards also for travel outside of Lisbon (i.e. to Cascais or Sintra) while the white cards are for Lisbon proper only.
 The train station ticket kiosks dispense the green cards while most metro stops provide the white cards.
 However, sometimes, they also produce the green ones.
 As one might expect by now, the green ones are the most optimal, so try to get one of these babies to not have to change between them.

 Aside from the metro system, the trolleys are also iconic to Lisbon’s scenery and heritage.
 Metro tickets can be used on them, but should be purchased prior for everyone’s ease.
 Riding one of these beautiful and quirky trams is a must for anyone visiting Lisbon for the first time.